dc232/Google_test_task/README.md

 - https://cloud.google.com/iam/reference/rest/v1/Policy

 This as a result means that the following objective has been met
-- IAM acess
+- IAM access

 ## Security
-The current desighn of the project as it stands is insecure.
-The reason being becuase the project use of exsteral IP addresses for management via ansible.
+The current design of the project as it stands is insecure.
+The reason being because the project use of external IP addresses for management via ansible.

-The problem with this approach is that all hosts in the instance group have exsternal IPS in which the nginx server can be reached on port 80 meaning that they can be suspect to denail of service attacks.
+The problem with this approach is that all hosts in the instance group have external IPS in which the nginx server can be reached on port 80 meaning that they can be suspect to denial of service attacks.

-This particular area of application security is new to me and I am still at the present moment reaserching this part of the project so that I can make the application more secure I did find out about GCP best practices in regards to security but becuase of time contriants I have not been able to implement them.
+This particular area of application security is new to me and I am still at the present moment researching this part of the project so that I can make the application more secure I did find out about GCP best practices in regards to security but because of time constraints I have not been able to implement them.

 However this did deter me from trying to implement some sort of security For example if we look at the firewall rules via gcloud implemented by default we can see that they are reasonably secure